-15. Don’t do things to grab their attention
+14. Don’t do things to grab their attention

-One of the regressive ways our mournful hearts get over crushes is by doing everything we can to get their attention.
+One of the regressive ways our mournful hearts get over crushes is by indulging in attention-seeking behaviors.
 We do this not to bask in that delayed attention, but to make them crave us just when we have stopped craving them.
 That sense of superiority stems from unresolved feelings and will negatively hamper your growth.
 Do not parade around trying to be an unattainable diva to make them want you.

 Making an old crush jealous by flashing a new one is not going to make them want you more.
 Counter-productively, it will only make you fall deeper into the rabbit hole by constantly thinking about what they think.
-So just because Alan was your old crush at work, it doesn’t mean that you start laughing too much with Steve at all the work meetings where Alan is also present.
+So just because Alan was your crush at work earlier, it doesn’t mean that you start laughing too much with Steve at all the work meetings where Alan is also present.
 Remember, it doesn’t matter what they think or what they do.
 Trying to influence their thoughts is a futile endeavor.

 17. Say goodbye to the imagined scenarios in your mind

-Having a huge crush can lead to some major day dreaming tendencies.
+Having a huge crush can lead to some major daydreaming tendencies.
 You may start imagining a future with them.
 Or picturing cute scenarios where your affection is reciprocated and they are head over heels in love with you.
 Stop right there and try to understand how you are stuck in this phase of limerence.
 Because none of that is true or good for you.

-When you’re trying to get over a crush fast and efficiently, watching Love, Actually or My Best Friend’s Wedding will not make your life any easier.
-Keep the celluloid romance in your life at bay for a while.
-It’s a small change really, but can go a very long way.
+Bono tip: Keep the celluloid romance in your life at bay for a while.
+Come back to reality – it’s a small change really, but can go a very long way in keeping you sane.